Hassan-Stewart/Chat-Application/README.md

-# HaAmiSphere
+# Stewart Connect

-Welcome to the HaAmiSphere Chat Application, your go-to solution for real-time communication needs.
+Welcome to the Stewart Connect Chat Application, your go-to solution for real-time communication needs.

 ## About Chat Application